nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have `Java 11` or above installed in your Computer.
 To install `Java 11`, click [here](https://www.oracle.com/sg/java/technologies/downloads/#java11) and download the appropriate file depending on your Operating System ([OS](#Glossary)) (_e.g, Linux, Windows, macOS_).
 2. Download the latest `REal-Time.jar` file from [here](https://github.com/AY2223S1-CS2103T-W15-2/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for REal-Time.
+3. Go to your Downloads folder

-4. Double-click the file to start the app.
-The GUI similar to the one below should appear in a few seconds.
+4. Double-click the `REal-Time.jar` to start the app.
+The window similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Refer to the [Layout](#layout) to understand the GUI better.
+5. Refer to the [Layout](#layout) section to understand the layout better.

 6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>